kairichard/lace/README.md

     * run hooks y/n
   * updating from no flavor to a config with flavors
     * may be through a default flavor which is used when there is no flavor available
+  * erb in .lace.yml
+  * whats the active flavor
+    * the one with smallest delta of matching to non matching config_files
   * Refactor
     * hook invocation
     * validate.rb